Whole Wheat Apple Cinnamon Muffins

 - 2 teaspoons ground cinnamon

-- 1/2 cup whole pecans, chopped into small pieces or 1/2 cup pecan pieces
+- ½ cup (65 g) whole pecans, chopped into small pieces or ½ cup pecan pieces

-- 2 small Granny Smith apples, coarsely grated (*see below for easy tips) - you do not need to squeeze out any moisture
+- 2 small Granny Smith apples coarsely grated, but not squeezed (*see notes for easy tips)

 - 2 teaspoons vanilla extract

-- Preheat an oven to 400 degrees Fahrenheit (205 C) with a rack in the center position.
-Line a standard 12-cup muffin pan with liners or grease with baking spray.
+- Preheat an oven to 400°F (205°C) with a rack in the center position.
+Line a standard 12-cup muffin pan with paper liners or grease with baking spray.
 Set aside.

-- In a large mixing bowl, combine the whole wheat flour, coconut sugar, cinnamon, baking powder, baking soda, and salt.
-Whisk together thoroughly.
+- In a large mixing bowl, whisk together the whole wheat flour, coconut sugar, cinnamon, baking powder, baking soda, and salt.
 Stir in the chopped pecans.
 Add the grated apple and stir to combine, until the apple shreds are distributed evenly and lightly coated with the dry flour mixture.

 - Using a spoon or large cookie scoop, divide the batter evenly among the muffin pan.
 The batter will be slightly rounded and go to the very top of each cup.
-Generously sprinkle the tops of each muffin with turbinado sugar.
+Generously sprinkle the batter tops with turbinado or demerara sugar.

-- Bake at 400 degrees (205 C) for 18 to 20 minutes, rotating the pan halfway, or until the muffins are domed and the tops spring back slightly when gently pressed.
+- Bake for 18 to 20 minutes, rotating the pan halfway, or until the muffins are domed and the tops spring back slightly when gently pressed.

 Tips for Success: